Adrenalinerush07/Xmeme/README.md

 After providing these 3 parameters click on submit button to post your meme.

-After this user will be redirected to the page containing all the memes, from there user can visit a meme separately by clicking read more or can edit the meme by clicking the edit button.
+After this user will be redirected to the page containing all the memes, from there, user can visit a meme separately by clicking read more or can edit the meme by clicking the edit button.

 <!-- CONTRIBUTING -->